Agile Therapeutics Inc. (AGRX) Reveals an Earnings Mystery

-Agile Therapeutics Inc. (NASDAQ:AGRX) went up by 4.51% from its latest closing price compared to the recent 1-year high of $3.77.
-The company’s stock price has collected -28.79% of loss in the last five trading sessions.
-Press Release reported on 10/08/21 that Agile Therapeutics Appoints Josephine Torrente to its Board of Directors
+Agile Therapeutics Inc. (NASDAQ:AGRX) went up by 11.87% from its latest closing price compared to the recent 1-year high of $3.77.
+The company’s stock price has collected 12.66% of gains in the last five trading sessions.
+Press Release reported on 10/12/21 that Agile Therapeutics Applauds Congressional Chairs’ Letter to Biden Administration Requesting Enforcement of Contraceptive Access Under Affordable Care Act

 Is It Worth Investing in Agile Therapeutics Inc. (NASDAQ :AGRX) Right Now?